 - ZTE Axon Pro 9/10

-For iPhones the USB-A port supports Apple 2.4A.
-An older, but still functional fast charging standard.
-Older iPhones (4-7) can fast charge using USB-A. Newer iPhones will charge ~15 minutes slower with this power bank compared using a USB-C PD model.
+For iPhones, the USB-A port supports Apple 2.4A.
+An older, but still functional fast-charging standard.
+Older iPhones (4-7) can fast charge using USB-A. Newer iPhones will charge ~15 minutes slower with this power bank compared to using a USB-C PD model.

 Quick Charge 4+ phones will also see fast charging on the USB-A port.
-Thanks to their backwards compatibility.
+Thanks to their backward compatibility.

 Quick Charge 3.0 Phones

 - Samsung Galaxy

 Using a Moto G6 for testing we see Quick Charge will fast charge over the USB-A port.
 Any QC supporting Android phone with USB-C can use the included USB-C to USB-A cable.